PimMiii/Data-Science-IoT-KP02/README.md

 2. Start time (timestamp of the task starting time)
 3. End time (timestamp of the task ending time)
 4. Duration (time it took for task to be completed in seconds)
-5. Temperature (Temperature reported by DHT11, Room Temperatre in °C)
+5. Temperature (Temperature reported by DHT11, Room Temperature in °C)
 6. Humidity (Humidity reported by DHT11)

 ### install requirements